gravitational/teleport/rfd/0157-aws-eks-discover.md

 Users will have two main options for enrolling EKS clusters:
  - Enroll specific selected cluster from the list of available ones.
- - Set up automatic discovery and enrollment of the clusters using OIDC integration.
+ - Set up automatic discovery and enrollment of the clusters.

 Cluster enrollment will be done through the installation of the Teleport agent using the Helm chart `teleport-kube-agent`.